Betsey Johnson: Career

 The National Arts Club awarded Johnson the 2009 Medal of Honor for Lifetime Achievement in Fashion.
 She once described her style as a formula: "Take a leotard and add a skirt."
 As of 2011, she has more than 65 stores worldwide.

 In September 2010, her Spring/Summer 2011 Ready-to-Wear fashion show generated a lot of buzz before it started because models were rumored to come down the runway riding bicycles.
 However, the original concept proved too dangerous during the rehearsals, so Betsey asked model Kim Matulova to ride a skateboard while wearing open-toed platform heels instead.
 She ended up falling to the ground and losing one of her shoes, and she had to get off and shoulder her skateboard all the way back up the catwalk.

 On April 26, 2012, Betsey Johnson, LLC filed voluntarily for Chapter 11 bankruptcy protection.

 On September 12, 2012, she celebrated 40 years of her brand with a retrospective fashion show with Cyndi Lauper performing.

 As of May 2013, Johnson and her daughter Lulu Johnson have a reality TV show that airs on the Style Network.

 On September 4, 2014, it was announced that Johnson would be one of the celebrities competing on the 19th season of Dancing with the Stars.
 The couple was eliminated in week 4, finishing in tenth place.

+In 2015, Johnson was honored with the Geoffrey Beene Lifetime Achievement Award at the CFDA Fashion Awards.

 In 2018, Johnson appeared on Sugar Rush as a guest judge (Episode: "Frosted Fashion").

-In 2022, Johnson appeared on RuPaul's Drag Race All Stars as a guest judge (Episode: "Legendary Legend Looks").
+In 2022, Johnson appeared on RuPaul's Drag Race All Stars as a guest judge.
+(Episode: "Legendary Legend Looks").
+She appeared on the show again in 2025 on (Episode: "Heavens To Betsey!") as a guest judge where the challenge for the contestants was to make looks inspired by Johnson.

 Personal life

+Johnson was married to the Velvet Underground musician John Cale from 1968 to 1971.
+They met while she was making costumes for the film Ciao!
+Manhattan in 1967.

+Johnson was later married to Jeffrey Oliviere and Brian Reynolds.

 Johnson is a long-term breast cancer survivor.
+It has been reported that she lives in the Paradise Cove area of Malibu, California.